dylansheffer/Whos-That-Pokemon/README.md

 ### General

-- Refactor the Docker Compose, so that it will also start the React.

 ### Back-end

 - User registration
-- Create an intermediary GraphQL API that sits between Apollo Client on the front-end and my PostGraphile API on the back-end
-  - This would allow me to perform custom server-side logic and query/mutation resolvers, perform authentication, check permissions, and to disable CORS on my PostGraphile API
-  - This is important because the basic user SHOULD NOT have full CRUD access to the database nor be able to make complicated queries that could lock-up the database.
 - Add a Description field to the Pokemon object, which contains a description of the Pokemon
   - Allows me to make the quiz more accessible, if I can set the `alt` text to the Pokemon's description
 - Add every Pokemon and create different Pokedexes for each generation